Ramification theory for varieties over a local field: Log Lefschetz trace formula

 \subsection{Compatibility with cospecializations}

 1 0

-We prove a compatibility with cospecialization maps, that is an important complement to the log Lefschetz trace formula.
+We prove a compatibility with cospecialization maps, that gives an important complement to the log Lefschetz trace formula.
 We consider the following data: \begin{itemize} \item[ {\rm (\ref{eqLgen}a)}] Let $Y$ be a log scheme and $V\subset Y$ be an open subscheme where the log structure is trivial.
-Let $h\colon Y\to Y$ be a morphism of log schemes satisfying $h(V)\subset V$.
-Let $\bar \eta$ be a geometric point of $V$ and $\bar h\colon \bar \eta\to \bar \eta$ be an automorphism compatible with $h$. \item[ {\rm (\ref{eqLgen}b)}] Let $T$ be the spectrum ${\rm Spec}\ {\cal O}_L$ of a discrete valuation ring ${\cal O}_L$ regarded as a log scheme with the log structure defined by the closed point $t$.
+Let $h\colon Y\to Y$ be a morphism of log schemes satisfying $h(V)\subset V$. \item[ {\rm (\ref{eqLgen}b)}] Let $T$ be the spectrum ${\rm Spec}\ {\cal O}_L$ of a discrete valuation ring ${\cal O}_L$ regarded as a log scheme with the log structure defined by the closed point $t$.
 Let $T\to Y$ be a morphism of log schemes such that the image of the generic point ${\rm Spec}\ L\in T$ is in $V$ and that the map $t\to Y$ of log schemes is the same as the composition of $t\to Y \overset h\to Y$.
-Let $\bar t$ be a log geometric point above the log point $t$. \item[ {\rm (\ref{eqLgen}c)}] Let $X$ be a proper and weakly strictly semi-stable scheme of relative dimension $d$ over $Y$ such that the base change $X_V=X\times_YV\to V$ is smooth.
-Let $E=E_1+\cdots+E_n$ be a divisor of $X$ with simple normal crossings relatively to $Y$. \end{itemize}
+Let $\bar t$ be a log geometric point above the log point $t$. \item[ {\rm (\ref{eqLgen}c)}] Let $\bar \eta$ be a geometric point of the strict henselization $V_{\bar \xi}$ of $V$ at a geometric point $\bar \xi$ above the image $\xi\in V$ of ${\rm Spec}\ L\to T$ and $\bar h\colon \bar \eta\to \bar \eta$ be an automorphism compatible with $h$. \item[ {\rm (\ref{eqLgen}d)}] Let $f\colon X\to Y$ be a proper and weakly strictly semi-stable scheme of relative dimension $d$ over $Y$ such that the base change $X_V=X\times_YV\to V$ is smooth.
+Let $D=D_1+\cdots+D_n$ be a divisor of $X$ with simple normal crossings relatively to $Y$. \end{itemize}

 The data above are summarized in the following diagram: